aschultzen/master_thesis/README.md

 	$GPGSV,4,4,16,28,20,328,30,30,04,297,,32,15,204,31,33,18,209,36*71
 	$GPGLL,5957.80441,N,01043.83609,E,143809.00,A,D*6E

-The U-blox hasn't got a lock on the satellites yet, but the communication works.
+### The setup
 At this point the setup looks like this:
 ![alt text][rpirb]
 Yeah, i know.
 It's not pretty but at least i can transport it somehow.
 I use some really cheap leads i ordered of Ebay a long time a go, it's a long story.
 Anyway, the schematics:
 ![alt text][schm_rpirb]